-An After Action Review can be used for reviewing a project, program, or other initiative.
-The After Action Review has also been referred to with titles such as After-Action Debriefing, a Look Back, a Post Mortem, or a Hot Wash, among others.
+Use an After Action Review for debriefing a project, program, or other initiatives.
+An After Action Review may also be called an After-Action Debriefing, a Look Back, a Post Mortem, or a Hot Wash, among others.
 In the Agile community, some call it a Retrospective.
-The concept is known by many names because it provides a reflection by those involved to learn what happened so that we can improve future performance.
+The concept provides a reflection by those involved to learn what happened so that we can improve future performance.

 Purpose of an After Action Review Meeting

 An After Action Review is NOT intended to critique, grade success, or failure.
-Rather, it is intended to identify weaknesses that need improvement and strengths that might be sustained.
+Rather, it identifies weaknesses that need improvement and strengths that might be sustained.

 The After Action Review provides a candid discussion of actual performance results compared to objectives.
-Hence, the required input and perspectives are provided by the engagement participants.
-They will provide their insight, observation, and questions that help reinforce strengths and identify and correct the deficiencies of the completed project or action.
+Hence, the engagement participants contribute their input and perspective.
+They provide their insight, observation, and questions that help reinforce strengths and identify and correct the deficiencies of the completed project or action.

-In a learning culture, collaborative inquiry and reflection are highly valued.
-Therefore, the US Armed Forces approach has five basic guidelines that govern its After Action Reviews, namely:
+Therefore, the U.S. Army’s approach has five basic guidelines that govern its After Action Reviews, namely:

 Tips for an After Action Review Meeting